steveive8/OCDNet/README.md

 Created by Steve Ive

-## OCDNet: Obsessive Convolutional Desne Net - State Of Art Classification Model
+## OCDNet: Obsessive Convolutional Desne Net
+### The State Of Art Classification Model

 OCDNet is generated for large scale images classification, which shows about 20% better performaces than State-Of-Art Models 2021(VGG, Resnet... etc)